slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Art is the absence of fear."
 -- Erykah Badu*

-> *"If you create it for yourself, it’s art.
-If you create it for others, it’s business." (...)
-"Art extracts the timeless from the temporary."
--- Naval Ravikant*

 > *"Expertise is rooted in rules, rules are the expression of a collective consensus.
 Creativity is rooted in art, art is the expression of a singularity."
 -- rapahelz@x*